chaddjohnson/forex-trading/README.md

 icon in the Tampermonkey dashboard means its enabled).
 Nothing else is required; when visiting ctoption.com, the userscript will automatically run.
 8. In the "Pop-ups" section of the Chrome Content settings page, add an allowed exception for "https://[*.]ctoption.com:443".
+9. In the "On startup" section of the Chrome Settings page, select "Open the New Tab page."

 ### Usage